-where $n_{j,.}(X_i)$ is the sum of the counts of all the genetic sequences descending from node $j$ for the $i$th observation, and $n_{j,k}(X_i)$ is the number of genetic sequences descending from node $j$ to node $k$ for the $i$th observation, $|K_j|$ is the number of children of node $j$.
+where $n_{j,.}(X_i)$ is the sum of the counts for all the nodes descending from node $j$ for the $i$th observation, $n_{j,k}(X_i)$ is the number of counts descending from node $j$ to node $k$ for the $i$th observation, and $|K_j|$ is the number of children of node $j$.